davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 #### "Hands" Explained

 Black Jack requires users to hold a set of cards, generally known as a "Hand."
 Let's go over its rules.
 At arbitrary points of the game, a hand contains at least two Cards.
 The suits are ignored, but the face values of these cards are added together.
-The objective is to get the sum of the hand as close to **21** as possible, without exceeding it (known as a bust).
+The objective is to get the sum of the hand as close to **21** as possible, without exceeding it (known as a bust if you do).
 Initially, a hand starts with two Cards.
-Users can decide to hit, in which a the top card from the deck is drawn and added to their Hand.
+Users can decide to hit, in which the top card from the deck is drawn and added to their Hand.

 A quick word on face values.
 The face value of each card can usually be added to the value of the hand, with a few exceptions: